-Cake flour is useful for cakes like angel food cake, but you can also use it biscuits and pancakes and any other kind of baked good where you want a lighter texture.
+It is useful for cakes like angel food cake, but you can also use it biscuits and pancakes and any other kind of baked good where you want a lighter texture.

 Fun fact: Low protein flour sticks together, which is why so many older cake recipes call for sifting the flour with other ingredients as a first step.

-How To Hack Your Own Cake Flour
+How To Make Cake Flour From All Purpose Flour